Long time universality of black-hole lasers: Linear and nonlinear spectra

 The most relevant families of solutions for the present matter are three: symmetric BHL, asymmetric BHL (both already introduced in Sec. \ref{sec:WF}) and the ground-state family.
 The first two families of solutions emerge precisely at critical lengths $X^S_n,X^A_n$, described in this limit by small-amplitude oscillations on top of the fine-tuned BHL solution.
 Thus, these families of solutions are smoothly connected to the fine-tuned BHL solution as a function of $X$, which explains important features of the BdG spectrum: the appearance of the symmetric $\Psi^{S}_n(x)$ solution at $X=X^S_n$ describes the appearance of the degenerate $n$-th lasing mode while the appearance of the asymmetric $\Psi^{A}_n(x)$ solution at $X=X^A_n$ describes the transformation of the $n$-th mode into a non-degenerate BdG mode, in the same fashion as for the flat-profile case \cite{Michel2013,Michel2015}.
 In turn, the symmetric family can be divided into complete and incomplete solutions, depending on whether the soliton outside the well has reached its minimum or not, respectively.
 The incomplete solutions are more energetically favorable so in the following we will generally refer to the symmetric incomplete BHL solutions as simply symmetric BHL solutions, unless otherwise stated.
 The density profile for a symmetric and asymmetric BHL solution is depicted in the right panel of Fig. \ref{fig:BHLSpectra}, along with that for the fine-tuned BHL solution.

 The remaining relevant family of solutions is labeled as $\Psi^{\rm SH}_n(x)$ because they are described in terms of so-called shadow solitons \cite{Michel2013} outside the cavity, instead of regular solitons as the previous BHL families.
-The wave functions $\Psi^{\rm SH}_n(x)$ are symmetric under parity, with $n=0,1,2\ldots$ representing the number of periods inside the well.
-The importance of this family of solutions is that the $n=0$ solution $\Psi^{\rm SH}_0(x)$ describes the ground state of the system, which accumulates atoms in the central region in order to evaporate the horizons and become fully subsonic.
-Its density profile is represented in solid black line in the right panel of Fig. \ref{fig:BHLSpectra}.
+The wave functions $\Psi^{\rm SH}_n(x)$ are symmetric, with $n=0,1,2\ldots$ the number of periods inside the well.
+The importance of this family of solutions is that the $n=0$ solution describes the \textit{true} ground state of the system, representing the lowest-energy GP solution compatible with the given asymptotic boundary conditions.
+The stability of $\Psi^{\rm SH}_0(x)$ results from the accumulation of atoms in the central region in order to become fully subsonic.
+By means of this process the system clears away all the horizons, in what resembles the evaporation of a real black hole.
+The density profile of the ground state is represented in solid black line in the right panel of Fig. \ref{fig:BHLSpectra}.

-The ground state $\Psi^{\rm SH}_0(x)$ already emerges at $X=0$, departing smoothly from the homogeneous subsonic plane wave, which is the ground state when no potential well is present.
-Thus, as a function of $X$, the ground state is smoothly connected to the homogeneous plane wave solution, while the fine-tuned BHL solution is smoothly connected to the soliton solution [see Eq. (\ref{eq:CompactBHLWF}) and ensuing discussion].
+The ground state already emerges at $X=0$, departing smoothly from the homogeneous subsonic plane wave, which is the ground state when no potential well is present.
+Thus, as a function of $X$, the ground state $\Psi^{\rm SH}_0(x)$ is smoothly connected to the homogeneous plane wave solution, while the fine-tuned BHL solution is smoothly connected to the soliton solution [see Eq. (\ref{eq:CompactBHLWF}) and ensuing discussion].
 This smooth departure is observed in the upper row of Fig. \ref{fig:BHLTopology}, where both the ground state and the fine-tuned BHL solution are represented for increasing cavity length.
 Similar scenarios in which nonlinear stationary solutions smoothly depart from the homogeneous and soliton solutions as an external potential is introduced were already studied in the context of the crossover from the Josephson effect to bulk superconducting flow within a Ginzburg-Landau description \cite{Sols1994}.